-This 2023 Consolidated Fire Code is adopted for the protection of the public health and safety and applies to both ministerial and discretionary projects.
-It includes definitions, provisions for the safeguarding of life and property from fire and explosion hazardes arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings, requirements for permits and inspection for installing or altering systems, regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, equipment use and maintenance of buildings, structures and premises, including the installation, alteration or repair of new and existing fire protection systems and their inspection and provides penalties for violation of this code.
+This County Fire Code is adopted for the protection of the public health and safety and applies to both ministerial and discretionary projects.
+It includes definitions, requirements for permits and inspection for installing or altering systems, regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, equipment use and maintenance of buildings, structures and premises, including the installation, alteration or repair of new and existing fire protection systems and their inspection and provides penalties for violation of this code.
 It shall apply to all new construction and to any alterations, repairs, or reconstruction, except as otherwise provided for in this chapter.